simonwep/selection/README.md

 };
 const selection = Selection.create(options);
 ```
-It's reccommended to also specify a bounding area for the selection (see 'Options').
+It's recommend to also specify a bounding area for the selection (see 'Options').

 ***